fac18/week2-BDIM-fiasco/README.md

 - [x] the to-dos to be large enough so that I don't hit the wrong one with my thumb
 - [x] once a list item added clear the input

-### Potential stretch goals
+---

+### Let's get stretchy!

 As a disorganised person I want to:

 - [] edit my to-dos so that I can amend them if the task changes
 - [x] click on any part of a to-do to mark it as complete so that it's easier for me to check to-dos off
-- [x] a visual indication of which to-do I'm about to interact with so that it's clear what I'm editing (ISH! we didn't get to the edit stretch goal, but we added a subtle scale on hover to show which todo we're interacting with)
+- [x] a visual indication of which to-do I'm about to interact with so that it's clear what I'm editing (ISH!)

-## Process

-This week was quite different to the last, although we were still in the same team!
-After reading the project readme, we had a little peek back at our retrospective notes, to see how we hoped to approach future projects.
-Some of these things were:
+- [ ] SUPER STRETCH: spin dodo when you complete a task

+---

+## Approaching a challenging week:

+We turned to our retrospective notes to improve our ways of working.

 - [x] continue mobbing the HTML
 - [x] switch up pairs
 - [x] leave our comfort zones
 - [x] continue asking for and offering help
-- [x] ensure we all understand the codebase, even the stuff we haven't written
+- [x] ensure we all understand the codebase
 - [] make more granular commits (SOME of us!)
 - [x] have fun! ✓✓✓✓✓✓✓✓✓

+---

-### Mobbing first tests
+### Mobbing addTodo tests and function

 As TDD is still a pretty new and unfamiliar concept, we thought mobbing our first logic function together would be a great way to learn.

 ![](https://i.imgur.com/fCTf4Rg.jpg)

+---

-We really loved this approach, and even though it took the four of us 3 hours to write about 7 lines of code...
+We really loved this approach, and although it took the four of us 3 hours to write 7 lines of code...

 `addTodo: function (todos, newTodo) {
     var allTodos = this.cloneArrayOfObjects(todos);